JMPhillips476/FastAPI_Blog/README.md

 ```

 ## About the project
 This project makes use of FastAPI to create an API for a basic blog web application.
-The focus is on setting up a backend for the blog app with future plan to add a web interface.
-Using FastAPI's IP/docs link all functionality has been tested and followed up with using Postman.
-Postman is optional and was primary used to track JWT authentication.
+The focus is on setting up a backend for the blog app with future plans to add a web interface.
+Using FastAPI's IP/docs url all functionality has been tested and followed up with using Postman.
+Postman is optional and was primarily used to track JWT authentication.

 ### File Breakdown
 - main.py -> Primary script that has been cleaned to contain the bare minimum through the use of routers.